ardacbrglu/arda_cabaroglu_DSA-210_project/README.md

 6. **Hypothesis Testing**
    - Null Hypothesis (H₀): There is no significant decrease in step count averages across semesters.
    - Alternative Hypothesis (H₁): There is a significant decrease in step count averages across semesters due to increasing academic workload.

+#note: you can see my findings, limitations and future work parts on the ppt slide.